Mariposa County, California: Politics

 In its early history Mariposa was one of the most reliable Democratic counties in California.
 Along with Colusa County, it was one of only two counties in the Pacific States to support Alton B. Parker in 1904.
 Over time, however, the county has steadily moved away from its Democratic roots, seen demonstrably in 1948 when Thomas E. Dewey won Mariposa without carrying California, as part of a trend turning the Great Basin into a rock-solid Republican stronghold.
 Currently Mariposa is a strongly Republican county in Presidential and congressional elections.
-The last Democrat to win a majority in the county was Lyndon Johnson in 1964 but the last Democrat to win Mariposa was Bill Clinton in 1992 who won a plurality of forty-one votes.
+The last Democrat to win a majority in the county was Lyndon Johnson in 1964 but the last Democrat to win Mariposa was Bill Clinton in 1992 who won a plurality by 41 votes.

-On Nov.
-4, 2008, Mariposa County voted 62.1% for Proposition 8 which amended the California Constitution to ban same-sex marriages.
+On November 4, 2008, Mariposa County voted 62.1% for Proposition 8 which amended the California Constitution to ban same-sex marriages.

 Voter registration

 Crime

 The following table includes the number of incidents reported and the rate per 1,000 persons for each type of offense.